Lorentz Violation of the Photon Sector in Field Theory Models: Introduction

 The standard model extension is an effective framework for phenomenological analysis.
 We still need a fundamental theory to derive the Lorentz violation terms from basic principles.
 An attempt for such a purpose has been offered in Refs.~\cite{Ma10,SMS3}, in which a more basic principle, denoted as physical invariance or physics independence, is proposed to extend the basic principle of relativity.
 Instead of the requirement that the equations describing the laws of physics have the same form in all admissible frames of reference, it requires that the equations describing the laws of physics have the same form in all admissible mathematical manifolds.
-The principle leads to the following replacement of the ordinary partial $\partial_{\alpha}$ and the covariant derivative $D_{\alpha}$
+This principle leads to the following replacement of the ordinary partial $\partial_{\alpha}$ and the covariant derivative $D_{\alpha}$

 where $M^{\alpha\beta}$ is a local matrix.
 We separate it to two matrices like $M^{\alpha \beta}=g^{\alpha \beta}+\Delta^{\alpha \beta}$, where $g^{\alpha\beta}$ is the metric tensor of space-time and $\Delta^{\alpha \beta}$ is a new matrix which is particle-type dependent generally.
 Since $g^{\alpha\beta}$ is Lorentz invariant, $\Delta^{\alpha \beta}$ contains all the Lorentz violating degrees of freedom from $M^{\alpha \beta}$.
 Then $\Delta^{\alpha \beta}$ brings new terms violating Lorentz invariance in the standard model and is called Lorentz invariance violation matrix.
-This new framework is referred as the Standard Model Supplement (SMS)~\cite{Ma10,SMS3}, and it has been applied to discuss the Lorentz violation effects for protons~\cite{Ma10} and photons~\cite{Ma10graal}.
-It is also extended to neutrinos recently\cite{SMS-OPERA} for the discussion of the recent neutrino speed anomaly reported by the OPERA collaboration~\cite{opera11,Ma:2011jj}.
+This new framework can be referred as the Standard Model Supplemented with Lorentz Violation Matrix or Standard Model Supplement (SMS)~\cite{Ma10,SMS3} for short, and it has been applied to discuss the Lorentz violation effects for protons~\cite{Ma10}, photons~\cite{Ma10graal}, and neutrinos~\cite{SMS-OPERA,Ma:2011jj}.